-Surgical repair is a frequent option for many children with pediatric renovascular hypertension.
-Often, surgical repair opens up a new world of opportunity for children with renal (kidney) artery disease, reducing limitations on physical activity and allowing them to live a normal, healthy lifestyle along with their peers.
+When medical management fails to adequately control high blood pressure (hypertension), interventions are required to improve blood flow to the kidneys.
+Surgical repair is a frequent option for many children with advanced renovascular hypertension.
+Often, surgical repair opens a new world of opportunity for children with renal (kidney) artery disease, reducing limitations on physical activity, lowering medication burden (dosing), and allowing them to live a normal, active lifestyle alongside their peers.

-In children with very narrow abdominal aortic coarctations (midaortic syndrome), aorto-aortic bypass is favored (Figure 3).
+In children with very narrow abdominal aortic coarctations (midaortic syndrome), aorto-aortic bypass is favored (figure 3).

 Open repair of both renal (kidney) artery stenosis and midaortic syndrome provides sustainable blood pressure benefits in 90% of children treated at our high-volume referral program.
 Nevertheless, interventions in children less than three years old and the presence of coinciding aortic disease increase the likelihood of a repeat (future) surgery and those undergoing secondary procedures to salvage a prior treatment failure are less likely to be cured of high blood pressure.